-While green tea craze is starting to catch on all over the world, it has actually been in existence in Japan, China and India since the olden times.
+While green tea craze is starting to catch on all over the world, countries such as Japan, China and India have long-rooted history and cultures enveloped in tea.
 Traditionally, the Japanese, Chinese and Indians have utilized green tea in their medicine to boost the immune system and to prevent various ailments.
 It is not until recently that the western world has discovered green tea and is reaping a lot of health benefits from it.
 Aside from just warding off illnesses, green tea has also been proven to help with weight loss, skin care, increasing life expectancy and also improving brain function.
 So, how does green tea help to improve your immune system?

 The secret to green tea’s ability to ward off diseases lies in its antioxidant properties.
 While the body produces its own antioxidants (endogenous), on their own they are not very effective when dealing with free radicals (waste substances resulting from oxidative stress).
 Oxidative stress has been linked to various ailments, such as cancer, arthritis, stroke, heart diseases, Parkinson’s disease and respiratory diseases.
 Inability of the body to deal with the free radicals exposes you to these diseases.
 It is due to this reason that you need external sources of antioxidants (exogenous), which green tea is a good source of.